 Food and Drug

-Keller and Heckman’s world-renowned Food and Drug practice, provides clients with comprehensive legal and regulatory advice for a vast range of food and drug products, including foods, pharmaceuticals, medical devices, veterinary products, dietary supplements, cosmetics, and cannabis products, as well as the packaging for these products.
-Our international team of attorneys, in collaboration with our in-house scientists, help clients bring their products to market and remain on the market.
+Keller and Heckman’s world-renowned Food and Drug practice provides clients with comprehensive legal and regulatory advice for a vast range of food and drug products, including foods, alternative proteins, pharmaceuticals, medical devices, veterinary products, dietary supplements, cosmetics, and cannabis products, as well as the packaging for these products.
+Our international team of attorneys, in collaboration with our in-house scientists, helps clients bring their products to market and remain on the market.

 We advise clients in promoting, protecting, and defending their products that are regulated by a variety of agencies and regulatory bodies, including the U.S. Food and Drug Administration (FDA), the U.S. Department of Agriculture, the Federal Trade Commission (FTC), the Codex Alimentarius Commission (including the Committee on Food Labeling, Committee on Food Additives and Contaminants, the Committee on Nutrition and Foods for Special Dietary Use, and the Committee on General Principles), the European Commission and Member States authorities in the European Union (EU), the World Trade Organization (WTO), and similar authorities and regulators throughout the world.